ivichadriana/deconvolution_sc_sn_comparison/README.md

 # **Reproducing the results**

 - Fork or branch and clone the repository.
-[Github has many tutorials on this](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)
+[Github has many tutorials on this](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).
 - Run the (bash script to create the conda environments)[/environments/create_env.sh] needed.
     This creates the conda environments from the (enviornments folder)[/environments/] using the yml files (two environments, one for R (env_deconv_r) and one for Python (env_deconv)).
 - Download the data we use, putting in the appropiate folder (data/ID).
 All data is publicly available and easily downloadable.
-All links and details can be found on the Excel sheet [here](data/details/Data_Details.xlsx) - same Esxcel is also a supplemental figure on paper.
+All links and details can be found on the Excel sheet [here](data/details/Data_Details.xlsx) - same sheet is also a supplemental figure on paper.
 -  After downaloading the data, run the shell scripts, in order:
     - [0_preprocess_data.sh](scripts/0_preprocess_data.sh)
         - Runs [preprocessing notebooks](notebooks/).
 Preprocessing and QC for all datasets.